MyTooliT/ICOc/Documentation/Introduction.md

 - [Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio) or
 - [Simplicity Commander](https://www.silabs.com/developers/mcu-programming-options).

 If you choose the first option, then please make sure to install the Simplicity Commander tool inside Simplicity Studio.

 If you download Simplicity Commander directly, then the tests assume that you unzipped the files into the directory `C:\SiliconLabs\Simplicity Commander` on Windows.

 - If you do not use the standard install path on **Windows**, then please add the path to `commander.exe` to the list `COMMANDS` → `PATH` → `WINDOWS` in the configuration file `config.yaml`.
 - If you use **Linux**, then please add the path to `commander` to the list `COMMANDS` → `PATH` → `LINUX`.
+- If you install Simplicity Studio in the standard install path on **macOS** (`/Applications`) you do not need to change the config.
+If you

+  - put the application in a different directory or
+  - installed Simplicity Commander directly

+  then please add the path to `commander` to the list `COMMANDS` → `PATH` → `MAC`.

 If you do not want to change the config file, then please just make sure that `commander` is accessible via the `PATH` environment variable.